This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Palermo, Sicily

-If you’re thinking of heading to somewhere in Europe which has a bit of sun during the bleak winter months, Palermo is one place you should consider.
+If you’re thinking of heading somewhere in Europe that has a bit of sun during the bleak winter months, Palermo is one place you should consider.
 The city isn’t the most visited destination in Europe, but there are lots of flights to this beautiful city on the island of Sicily from all over the continent.

 Due to its southern location, the weather remains temperate throughout winter.
-It won’t be hot, but you won’t be freezing cold either.
+It won’t be hot, but you won’t be cold either.
 One reason to visit Palermo is to check out the architecture.
 The city is renowned for its impressive buildings, some of which date back thousands of years.

 Quattro Canti is a unique intersection in the middle of the city, which has buildings with prominent statues on all four corners.
-You can visit La Zisa, a former Royal Palace, built in an Arabic style and check out the grand Cathedral in the middle of the city.
+You can visit La Zisa, a former Royal Palace, built in an Arabic style, and check out the grand Cathedral in the middle of the city.

 Perhaps the most intriguing place to visit in Palermo is the Capuchin Catacombs.
 Here you will find the mummified remains of friars and vicars from as far back as the 12th century.

 Don’t forget about the famous food market held daily, where you can pick your fish or meat and have it prepared in the traditional way.
-My advice is to spend 3 days in Palermo to get the most from your trip.
+Our advice is to spend 3 days in Palermo to get the most from your trip.
 This will allow you to see the amazing buildings and head to the beach at nearby Mondello while seeing everything this beautiful Italian city has to offer!

 Paphos, Cyprus